Breastfeeding is healthy for both mom and baby. Brothers United - Breastfeeding

 Once breastfeeding is established, dads can play an important role by giving their baby a bottle of expressed breast milk.
 Dads can also help with placing expressed breast milk into breast milk storage bags, or taking care of the pump and supplies.
 A father's encouragement and support of breastfeeding leads to a successful breastfeeding experience.
-Some dads are concerned how they will bond with their baby.
-Dads can bond with their baby by:
+Learn more at WIC Breastfeeding Support - Dads

 Placing a baby skin-to-skin in the first hour after birth is key for improving health, establishing breastfeeding, and forming a precious bond between mother and newborn baby.
 The baby is placed directly on the mom's chest after birth and covered with a warm, dry blanket for a minimum of one hour or until the first feeding is completed.

 Babies go through nine observable newborn stages after placed skin to skin with their mothers after birth.
 The first several hours after birth are essential to the baby's physical and psychological wellbeing.

 Skin-to-Skin Contact has many great benefits for both mom and baby.
 Skin-to-Skin Contact is endorsed by many organizations, including the World Health Organization (WHO), the American Academy of Pediatrics (AAP), the Academy of Breastfeeding Medicine (ABM) and the Neonatal Resuscitation Program (NRP).

 The first hour of life is a special, once-in-a-lifetime experience, and should not be interrupted unless the baby or mom needs medical attention.
 Talk to your physician during one of your prenatal visits about Skin-to-Skin and your wish to provide this opportunity to your baby.
 Talk with the birthing team when you pre-register, tour the facility, or are checking in for delivery about their process to implement skin-to-skin after delivery.
 Learn more about the benefits and the 9 Stages at The Magical Hour.